The Best Website Builders for 2019

 Managing a Blog

 Even if your site’s primary purpose is not to function as a blog, you may find yourself requiring one at some point (Be sure to read the how to start a blog guide for a complete overview), either to keep your visitors updated or to use as a marketing tool.
 SEO, for example, is something that requires the creation of content to get your website noticed by search engines.
-Most website builders have built-in content management systems that allow you to write and edit blog posts in your browser.
+These tools have built-in content management systems that allow you to write and edit blog posts in your browser.
 These systems make it easy to create rich content on the fly.

 It is important to be consistent with your blogging.
 You won’t acquire much of a readership if you only post once a year.
 Additionally, that kind of posting frequency might actually hurt your site as it could make users wonder if the page is still being tended to.
 Posting on a weekly or bi-weekly basis can be a really effective way to keep people interested in your work.
 If you don’t have the time to write something new on a consistent basis, you can schedule pre-written content to be posted automatically.